 The agency was first accredited by the Council on Accreditation (COA), an international, independent, nonprofit, human service accrediting organization.
 Every four years, we go through the lengthy, multi-step process so that we can maintain our COA status.

-Human Support Services (HSS) hosted a ribbon-cutting ceremony with board members and members of the Columbia Chamber of Commerce at their new Columbia location at 960 Columbia Centre.
-The new office was funded by a grant from the Illinois Council on Developmental Disabilities (ICDD), an independent state agency helping to lead change in Illinois so..Read More
+HSS hosted a ribbon-cutting ceremony with board members and members of the Columbia Chamber of Commerce at their new Columbia location at 960 Columbia Centre.
+The new office was funded by a grant from the Illinois Council on Developmental Disabilities (ICDD), an independent state agency helping to lead change in Illinois so all people with..Read More